-- the Instant Lottery Law (Law 12/87/M), which governs the concession and operation of instant lotteries; - the Illegal Gaming Law (Law 8/96/M), which covers the unlicensed supply of games; - the International Gaming Tender Regulation (Regulation 26/2001) (subsequently amended by Regulations 34/2001 and 4/2002), which sets out the rules applicable to the international public tender procedure that the Macau Government followed to award the existing concessions for the operation of casino games of chance; - the Gaming Promoters' Regulation (Regulation 6/2002) (subsequently amended by Regulation 27/2009), which governs the licensing and activities of gaming promoters; - the DICJ Byelaws (Regulation 34/2003); - the Gaming Credit Law (Law 5/2004), which regulates the granting of gaming credit by casino operators and gaming promoters; - the Gaming Promoters Commissions Regulation (Regulation 27/2009), which imposes certain limitations on the commissions paid to gaming promoters;

-- the Gaming Participation Law, which regulates the conditions of entry, working and gaming at casinos; and - the EGMs Regulation (Regulation 26/2012), which regulates electronic gaming machines and systems and other gaming equipment and sets out the licensing procedures for EGM manufacturers and suppliers.
+- the Instant Lottery Law (Law 12/87/M), which governs the concession and operation of instant lotteries; - the Illegal Gaming Law (Law 8/96/M), which covers the unlicensed supply of games; - the International Gaming Tender Regulation (Regulation 26/2001), subsequently amended by Regulations 34/2001 and 4/2002, which sets out the rules applicable to the international public tender procedure that the Macau government followed to award the existing concessions for the operation of casino games of chance; - the Gaming Promoters' Regulation (Regulation 6/2002), subsequently amended by Regulation 27/2009, which governs the licensing and activities of gaming promoters (ie, junkets). - the DICJ By-laws (Regulation 34/2003); - the Gaming Credit Law (Law 5/2004), which regulates the granting of gaming credit by casino operators and gaming promoters; - the Gaming Promoters Commissions Regulation (Regulation 27/2009), which imposes certain limitations on the commissions paid to gaming promoters; - the Gaming Participation Law (Law 10/2012), subsequently amended by Law 17/2018, which regulates the conditions of entry, working and gaming at casinos; and - the EGM Regulation (Regulation 26/2012), which regulates electronic gaming machines and systems and other gaming equipment and sets out the licensing procedures for EGM manufacturers and suppliers.